vexx-sm/TF2-Team-Radar/README.md

 ## Features

 1. **Radar Display**:
+   - Shows the player as a yellow up-facing arrow (⮝).
    - Shows teammates as colored dots (●) or arrows (▽ / △) based on elevation relative to the player

+2. **Health Indication**:
+   - Teammate markers change color based on health:
      - Green: Above 50% health
      - Red: 50% health or below
-   - Represents the player as a yellow up-facing arrow (⮝) in the center
-   - Radar is toggleable and it's position is adjustable, settings are saved per player
-   - Everything neatly packed under a `!radar` or `sm_radar` command

-2. **Dynamic Updates**:
-   - Radar updates at regular intervals (customizable through config file)
-   - Calculates and displays relative positions of all teammates
-   - Rotates based on player's view angle, to mimic a normal radar

-3. **Range Limitation**:
-   - Only teammates within a certain range are displayed (customizable through config file)

-4. **Pinging System**:
+3. **Pinging System**:
-   - Players can mark locations on the radar for their teammates
+   - Players can mark where they're looking at on the radar.
-   - Use `!pingradar` or `sm_pingradar` to ping (tip: `bind <key> "say /pingradar"`)
-   - Pings appear as yellow exclamation marks (!) on the radar
+   - Pings appear as yellow exclamation marks (!) for 5 seconds, with a 3-second cooldown between pings.

-5. **Admin Features**:
-   - Toggle visibility of disguised enemy Spies globally on the radar
+4. **Extras**:
+   - The radar's position can be changed per player or toggled on/off through !radar.
+(Saved between sessions)
-   - Config file to adjust the plugin's core settings (colors, update interval & more)
+   - Config file to adjust the plugin's core settings. (colors, update interval, area covered, radar scale)
+   - Admins can toggle the visibility of disguised enemy Spies.
-   - Reload radar configuration on-the-fly with `!reloadradar` or through the radar menu
+   - Admins can reload the configuration on-the-fly with !reloadradar or through the radar menu.

+## Commands

+-`!radar`: Opens a menu to toggle the radar or change its position.
+Settings are saved per player and persist between sessions (cookies).
+-`!pingradar`: Ping a location on the radar.
+Ideally, use bind <key> "say /pingradar".
+-`!reloadradar`: Admin command to reload the config file.

 ## Requirements